Skip to main content

 • BSc International Business and Management

-• BSc Business and Management with a Modern Language
+• BSc International Business and Management with a Modern Language

 If you choose to remain on the general degree course, you’ll still be offered a wide range of options in your second and final years – allowing you to tailor your learning to your individual interests.

-We also offer two other variations of this course: BSc Business and Management, a three-year course without a Placement Year; and BSc Business and Management with Study Year Abroad, a four-year course with a year studying overseas instead of on placement.
+We also offer two variations of this course: BSc Business and Management, a three-year course without a placement year, and BSc Business and Management with Study Abroad Year, a four-year course with a year spent studying overseas instead of on placement.

 As well as enriching your studies, an industry placement can be an excellent way to: